TopSPICE/Win32 v7.1 SPECIFICATIONS

 XOR N-input XOR gate

-Signal Sources:
+Signal Sources

 Model libraries

 .LIB and .INC commands to search and insert model definitions from model library files.
 Index search mode for fast searches of multiple or large library files.
 Compatible with most component vendor and third party model libraries.
-Includes extensive model libraries of over 20,000 analog and digital (74, 74LS, 74ALS, 74AS, 74F, 74HC, 74AHC, CD4000, ECL 10K, ECL 10HK series) parts, and vendor supplied models.

 To view the complete list of models included, browse the Model Library Catalog file (library.txt).
 Or, download and install the Demo version.
-Then, open the "Model Library Database" icon in the TopSPICE folder, or select "Tools|Model libraries|Model Database" command from either the Schematic Editor or Circuit File Editor menu.
+Then, open the "Model Library Database" icon in the TopSpice folder, or select "Tools|Model libraries|Model Database" command from either the Schematic Editor or Circuit File Editor menu.

 Other Features

 Alphanumeric node names, global nodes, user defined parameters and expressions, parameter passing to subcircuits, automatic search of default model libraries, user definable default device models, in-line and multiple comment line markers, simulation status display.
+Supports TopSpice encrypted model files.

-TopView is the graphical postprocessor program included with TopSPICE for plotting the simulation results and performing waveform analysis.
+TopView is the graphical postprocessor program included with TopSpice for plotting the simulation results and performing waveform analysis.
 To take full advantage of SPICE simulation results the user must be able to display the results graphically with a minimum of fuss.
 TopView allows quick and intuitive analysis of the output data in a manner similar as oscilloscopes are used to analyze real electronic circuits.

 TopView was specifically designed for rapid viewing of the results for most typical design situations.
 Unlike other SPICE graphical postprocessor programs, which require the user to go through a cumbersome process of selecting waveforms and plot settings, TopView features fully automated plotting of simulation data.
 TopView's "Auto Plot" function will read a SPICE output file data, and it will automatically select the appropriate graph settings, assign different plot windows to different variable types such as voltages and currents, determine the units for labeling the axes and plot all the waveforms.
 To facilitate debugging or tracing of a circuit operation, TopView also includes a "Probe" mode which allows users to interactively pick and plot any waveforms from the simulation data.

-Input Format: TopView accepts SPICE text output files in SPICE2G6 format (including HSPICE(tm), PSpice(tm) and SPICE3), TopSPICE binary output files, CSDF data files and user generated text data files.
+Input Format: TopView accepts data from SPICE text output files in the following formats: SPICE2G6, HSPICE(tm), PSpice(tm) and SPICE3.
+The following data files can also be imported: TopSpice binary output, CSDF, Touchstone s-parameter, .WAV audio and user generated text data files.

 Auto/Probe Plotting Modes: users can choose fully automated plotting of simulation results or manual selection of circuit variables.
 Fast automatic plotting with auto scaling, auto window selection, auto labeling.
 Auto/manual linear/log scaling of plots.
 X axis variable selection.
 Data can be shown as lines, symbols or bars.